 Now, this thing should raise all sorts of “buying your children’s love” flags.
 A $20 stuffed bear is just as cuddly as the Basil Jumbo from Gund.
 At over 6 feet tall and with a price tag nearing $500, it better offer some babysitting hours and homework help too.

 Gosh Mom, the classic red Radio Flyer tricycle is way too mainstream!
 Every child needs a sleek Titanium Tricycle that’s worth more than the average monthly mortgage payment.
 After all, it’s going to last for what?
 Three whole years?

 Genuine Lost in Space B-9 Robot – $25000

-Once they’re bored with their 6 foot tall bear, they’ll need to move onto some a little more sophisticated, like the Genuine Lost in Space B-9 Robot.
-Modeled after the classic Lost In Space television series that children won’t even remember, every detail of the original robot is faithfully reproduced from original archival molds, patterns and blueprints.
-For $25,000 clearly this isn’t made for the average child, just children of a larger size, with chest hair and surprisingly deep voices.
+Once they’re bored with their 6-foot tall bear, they’ll need to move onto some a little more sophisticated, like the Genuine Lost in Space B-9 Robot.
+Modelled after the classic Lost In Space television series that children won’t even remember, every detail of the original robot is faithfully reproduced from original archival moulds, patterns and blueprints.
+For $25,000, this isn’t made for the average child, just children of a larger size, with chest hair and surprisingly deep voices.

 Children’s Teepee – $2200